Vyral/base-template/_posts/2020-01-23-whats-on-the-horizon-for-our-2020-market.md

 {% include youtube.html %}

-<center>As you&rsquo;ll see in today&rsquo;s message, the 2020 market is primed for buyers and sellers to take advantage of.&nbsp;</center>
+<center>As you&rsquo;ll see in today&rsquo;s message, the 2020 market is primed for buyers and sellers.&nbsp;</center>

 &nbsp;